nadaysdn/portfolio-project/README.md

 ### About Me
 Hi there! 👋
-I am a detail-focused Data Analyst with over 3 years of experience, specializing in data warehousing, process validation, and business needs analysis.
+<br>I am a detail-focused Data Analyst with over 3 years of experience, specializing in data warehousing, process validation, and business needs analysis.
 I have a proven track record of understanding customer requirements and translating them into actionable insights and strategic project plans.
 My passion for Big Data, along with a commitment to delivering impactful results, drives my dedication to optimizing business processes and enabling data-driven decision-making.
-Feel free to check out my projects and let's connect!
+<br>Feel free to check out my projects and let's connect!

 ### Working Experiences
 #### *Data Analyst, PT.
 Tempo Infomedia Digital <span style="float:right;">Jun 2022 - Present</span>*